srcery-colors/srcery-vim/README.md

 You don’t need to do anything for this colorscheme to work in GVim or MacVim.

 ### TUI
-To use Srcery's in the terminal you need to change your terminal emulator’s so-called “ASCII” colors to the ones in the table below.
+To use Srcery in the terminal you need to change your terminal emulator’s so-called “ASCII” colors to the ones in the table below.
 I've included colorscheme files for various terminals in the term_color folder, but since I haven't tested all of them some issues may arise.
 If your terminal is different